Note: This position will provide a hybrid of in-person and virtual services. Some work may be performed remotely at an off-site, non-campus location.

 A period of evaluation will be required and a criminal background check will be conducted prior to hiring.

-Licensed or license eligible in Wisconsin as a Licensed Professional Psychologist or Licensed Marriage and Family Therapist.
+Licensed or license eligible in Wisconsin as a Licensed Professional Counselor, Licensed Marriage and Family Therapist, or National Certified Counselor.

 Wisconsin license required within one year of hire.